ZKEX/dev-docs/faq/README.md

 **Please ensure the private key of the wallet address is securely backed up, to avoid the potential loss of access to your assets in your wallet.**

-- Submit an application to the ZKEX team to obtain your market maker  ‘api-key’ and ‘api-secret’.
+- Submit an application to the ZKEX team to obtain your market maker  `api-key` and `api-secret`.

 ### 4. How to configure the `conf.json` file